 Manuel Antonio is very popular amongst tourists.
 But also local people tend to spend time on the beaches during the weekend.
 To protect the fragile nature, the park only allows a maximum of 1,600 visitors per day and 600 at the same time.

 It can be rather busy at the entrance and along the beaches, as most people tend to go there.
 It is quieter along the trails, especially the once going deeper into the park.

 Early in the morning, the park is still quiet and the beaches are practically deserted.
 Apart from wildlife.
 Including the sloths, monkeys, and agoutis.

 It is also a lot quieter in the afternoon.
 The park closes at four o’clock, so you have little time to explore the different hiking trails.
-Also, you run the risk that the number of visitors allowed for that day has already been exceeded.
+Also, the number of visitors allowed for that day might already been exceeded.
 Which means you are not allowed to enter.

 Manuel Antonio National Park is located between villages.
 The main access road is at Quepos, where you can also find hotels, bed & breakfasts and restaurants.
 It is convenient to spend the night here so that you can enter the park early in the morning.